Will Rogers World Airport Expansion Project, Oklahoma , USA

 In 1997 the Oklahoma City Airport Trust asked Landrum and Brown (an airport design consultancy) to look into the future needs of Will Rogers World Airport for the next 25 years.
 The tenants of the terminal wanted bigger and better facilities.
 The airlines needed a more modern baggage handling system, while retail shops needed better locations.

-In 1998 a new terminal building was planned but how to achieve that goal was not clear.
-The consultant's study identified ten different options.
-The most suitable called for a combination of expanding and renovating the usable portion of the existing structure, while constructing all-new concourses and demolishing the old ones.
-This option could be divided into three phases allowing the maintenance of full airport operations during construction.
+In 1998 a new terminal building was planned, but how to achieve that goal was not clear.
+The consultant’s study identified ten different options.

 "Will Rogers World Airport is the primary airport in Oklahoma with over 500 flights a week."